google/skia/site/user/api/SkPaint_Reference.md

 bool <a href='#SkPaint_isSubpixelText'>isSubpixelText</a>() const
 </pre>

-If true, <a href='undocumented#Glyph'>Glyphs</a> at different sub-pixel positions may differ on pixel edge coverage.
+Returns true if <a href='undocumented#Glyph'>Glyphs</a> at different sub-pixel positions may differ on pixel edge coverage.

 Equivalent to <a href='#SkPaint_getFlags'>getFlags</a> masked with <a href='#SkPaint_kSubpixelText_Flag'>kSubpixelText Flag</a>.